Hip Hip Hura

-Hip Hip Hura (Hip Hip Hurray) is Chrisye's eleventh studio album, recorded in collaboration with Adjie Soetama.
-It was released in 1985 by Musica Studios.
-The album, with a similar beat to the earlier Aku Cinta Dia, was later certified silver.
+Hip Hip Hura (Hip Hip Hurray) is an eleventh studio album by the Indonesian singer, Chrisye, released in 1985 by Musica Studios.
+Recorded in collaboration with Adjie Soetama, the album, with a similar beat to his previous album Aku Cinta Dia, was later certified silver.
 However, Chrisye was accused of plagiarism over the title song owing to similarities between it and Kenny Loggins' song "Footloose".

 Recording

 Hip Hip Hura was Chrisye's second collaboration with Adjie Soetama, after Aku Cinta Dia, which was released earlier that year.
 Chrisye later stated that Hip Hip Hura was the second part of light beat trilogy, after Aku Cinta Dia but before 1986's Nona Lisa.

 Alex Hasyim, who had previously worked on Aku Cinta Dia, was booked as choreographer for Chrisye.
 Although initially unsure of the possibilities owing to the singer's well known stiff stage persona, Hasyim later noted that Chrisye enjoyed the choreography.
 He kept the dance moves simple to avoid breaking Chrisye's concentration while singing.